joachimdekker/master-thesis/docs/thesis/chapters/basic-compiler/main.typ

       }
   }
   ```,
-  caption: [A more idiomatic version of the spreadsheet in @sps:structure-reflection:spreadsheet1.
+  caption: [A more idiomatic version of @sps:structure-reflection:spreadsheet1.
 Written by the author.],
   placement: auto,
 )<code:structure-reflection:spreadsheet1-solution>